brittlewis12/witness-budgets/witness-budgets.md

 - Budget: C1–C2 depending on exact formulation

 **The gap:**
-- Classical: Unrestricted generality - works for ALL normed spaces, ALL functionals
+- Classical: Unrestricted generality — works for ALL normed spaces, ALL functionals
 - Constructive: Works for nice enough spaces (separable, located, with moduli)
 - Trade-off: Lose some generality, gain executable algorithms with bounds

 **Practical impact:** Most applications in computational settings already have the structure needed for C0–C2 versions.
 The full generality is rarely used in practice.

-### 5.3 Case Study 2: Vector Space Bases
+### 5.3 Case study 2: vector space bases

 **Classical theorem (C5):** "Every vector space has a basis (maximal linearly independent set)"